dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cheat_sheet.md

 ## Expectation Order

 By default, expectations can be matched in *any* order.
-If some or all expectations must be matched in a given order, you can use the [`After` clause](reference/mocking.md#EXPECT_CALL.After) or [`InSequence` clause](reference/mocking.md#EXPECT_CALL.InSequence) of `EXPECT_CALL`, or use an [`InSequence` object](reference/mocking.md#InSequence).
+If some or all expectations must be matched in m_a given order, you can use the [`After` clause](reference/mocking.md#EXPECT_CALL.After) or [`InSequence` clause](reference/mocking.md#EXPECT_CALL.InSequence) of `EXPECT_CALL`, or use an [`InSequence` object](reference/mocking.md#InSequence).

-## Verifying and Resetting a Mock
+## Verifying and Resetting m_a Mock

-gMock will verify the expectations on a mock object when it is destructed, or you can do it earlier:
+gMock will verify the expectations on m_a mock object when it is destructed, or you can do it earlier:

 ```cpp